sspinnovations/HelloGalaxyWidget/README.md

 # HelloGalaxyWidget
-A widget built with the Esri JavaScript 4.3 API
+An example widget built with the Esri JavaScript 4.3 API

 1. Run npm install
 2. Run tsc to compile the tsx